 Contemporary measurement theory and latent variable models for scale construction and evaluation, including confirmatory factor analysis, item response modeling, diagnostic classification models, and structural equation modeling.
-(Same as CLP 948.)
-Prerequisite: EPSY 905.
+(Same as CLDP 948.)
+Prerequisite: EPSY 905 and instructor permission.
 LEC.

 EPSY 907.
 The Psychology of Instruction and Human Learning.
 4 Hours.

 A study of research and theory in the areas of cognitive learning and of instruction, including such topics as motivation, problem solving, discovery learning, conceptualization, theory construction and task analysis.
 Emphasis placed on independent learning experiences and field-based experimentation with pilot study.
 Prerequisite: EPSY 807 and EPSY 715 or permission of instructor.
 LEC.

 EPSY 908.
 Structural Equation Modeling II.
 3 Hours.

 The purpose of this course is to introduce students to advanced topics in Structural Equation Modeling.
 Topics to be covered include multi-level models, latent growth models, mixture models and approaches to handling missing and/or non-normal data.
 Students will be exposed to the various statistical software programs and will be expected to become proficient in utilizing EQS.
 Prerequisite: EPSY 906 or equivalent course.
 LEC.

 EPSY 910.
 Practicum in School Psychology.
 3 Hours.